 - 1 egg lightly beaten

-- 2 tbsp demerara sugar See Note 5
+- 2 tablespoon demerara sugar See Note 5

 Remove the pastry from the freezer and defrost – See Note 7

 Preheat oven to 200 degrees C (400 F).

 - Drain the canned apricots through a sieve.
 Then place on some kitchen towel, cut side down, to remove as much moisture as possible and avoid making your pastries soggy.